The Price of the Ticket (album)

-The Price of the Ticket is the third solo studio album by English singer-songwriter and former Transvision Vamp vocalist Wendy James.
+The Price of the Ticket is the third solo studio album by the English singer-songwriter and former Transvision Vamp vocalist Wendy James.
 Released in February 2016, it was written and produced by James, except for the final two tracks, which are cover versions of songs by Fred "Sonic" Smith and Bob Dylan.

 Background

 The Price of the Ticket was recorded mainly in New York City, with the final two tracks being recorded in Berkeley, California to accommodate James Williamson.
 The album cover features a photograph of James topless, of which she stated, "I don't actually find it a particularly sexual shot in as much as you look at images of Rihanna or the way I was in the old days being flirtatious and provocative [...]
 Much more like an art or fashion photograph or sculpture or just female anatomy as it is in other areas of creativity but not the music business."
 Some of the tracks contain autobiographical material, with "Screamin' Back Washington" a reference to James being adopted: "It's very honest.
 I was just imagining what it is like for any woman to ...
 I'm thanking her for giving birth to me as opposed to having an abortion, but imagining how difficult it must be for any woman to give birth to a child and then give it away.
 Even if they are doing it for all the right reasons."